Portkey-AI/hoot/docs/TRY_IN_HOOT.md

 When creating "Try in Hoot" links:

-1. **Never include sensitive credentials** in the URL
+#### ✅ DO:
+- Keep it simple: just share the URL and let Hoot auto-detect
+- Use descriptive server names (if providing full config)
+- Test links before sharing
+- Use OAuth for production servers
+- Document what your server does
+- Provide setup instructions for API keys

+#### ❌ DON'T:
-   - ❌ Don't: Include API keys or tokens in `auth.headers`
+- Include real API keys or secrets in links
-   - ✅ Do: Use OAuth or prompt users to add their own keys

-2. **Use HTTPS for production servers**
+- Share production credentials
+- Use unencrypted HTTP for sensitive data
+- Link to untrusted servers

+## What Users Will See

+When someone clicks your "Try in Hoot" link:

+1. **Friendly Welcome**: Hoot owl 🦉 greets them with "Try in Hoot - Add this server to get started"
+2. **Auto-Detection Magic** (if URL-only):
-   - Ensure your MCP server uses TLS/SSL
+   - Finding your server ✓

-3. **Document what your server does**
-   - Be transparent about capabilities and data access
-   - Link to source code and documentation
+   - Checking how to connect ✓

-4. **Consider rate limiting**
-   - Protect your server from abuse
+   - Getting server details ✓
-   - Implement proper authentication
+   - Checking if login is needed ✓
+3. **Clean Display**: Modern card with cyan accents showing all detected info
+4. **Clear Action**: "Add & Connect" button (or "Authorize →" for OAuth)
+5. **Security Note**: Gentle reminder "Only add servers from trusted sources"

 ## API Reference